This guide was updated on February 8, 2023

 - It exposes new audiences to the value of a publishers’ content.

-Those assertions may or may not be accurate for any given publisher, but they can also be used by technology providers to mask the fact they do not offer robust solutions for identifying or combating password sharing activity.
-Publishers should remember they know their businesses best, and make their own assessments.
+Those assertions may or may not be accurate for any given publisher, but publishers know their businesses best and should make their own assessments.

 Identifying password sharers